Alcohol

 • The 2012–2013 National Survey on Drug Use and Health estimated that 46.7 percent of all Texans age 12 and older had drunk alcohol in the past month.

-• In 2012–2013, 6.7 percent of Texans ages 12 and older were estimated to be alcohol dependent or abusers in the past year.
+In 2012–2013, around 6.7 percent of Texans aged 12 and older were estimated to be dependent on alcohol.
+This percentage also includes those who had abused alcohol in the past year.

-• In 2014, 27 percent of all clients admitted to publicly funded treatment programs in Texas had a primary problem with alcohol addiction.
+• In 2014, 27 percent of clients in Texas treatment programs had a main issue with alcohol addiction.

 These statistics are an important reminder of how important recovery Austin texas is needed for people struggling with addiction.